jaysait/CA-Student-Info-System/README.md

 ![Yearend Recognition Awards - Export](https://github.com/jaysait/CA-Student-Info-System/blob/master/Individual-program-plan-main.png)
 - used jquery ui for frontend

-#### Side note - because I loaded everything upfront, to pass the initial wait I would include random made up facts about individual program plans (IPP) to help pass the time, also shows a little bit about my personality/sense of humour
-- One out of every 15 IPPs involve making better jerky
-- In a small tribe in the Amazon, it's believed that IPPs are the work of sorcerers
-- Raccoons are the only other documented animal that also practise IPPs...and as you'd expect most of the goals pertain to Algebra or opening cans
-- the world's longest IPP measured 954 pages long...the irony...most were goals of getting to the point quicker
-- In France IPPs are called PPIs...huh
-- Did you know the first recorded IPP was in the Mesolithic age on rock...it said long term goal = do not get eaten by dinosaur...sadly without properly written objectives he was eaten
-- Did you know the phrase IPP was an accident...he just had a stutter and had to go to the washroom...sadly he didn't get help for either
-- 20% of IPPs from the 80s contain mustard stains on them
-- During the war when paper/lead was sparse, IPPs were written on barns with honey
-- The most common word used in IPPs...the, the second most common word...Cockamamie
-- Countries that don't practise IPPs are 80% more likely to not know what a wheel is for but 20% more likely to own a cotton candy machine
-- People from Romania, pronounce them 'YIPs' and people from Saskatchewan pronounce them 'dirty IPPys'
-- 1 out of 4 teachers said that 25% of IPPs they write involve 'student X needs to stop sticking Y in Z so much'...sadly the success rate on those is only 30%
-- IPPs are the 2nd most contributed tool of success for kids...the first one...tang or is it love
-- The kid with a IPP with the record most goals achieved of 78 in 1 year has since had his record stripped due to the use of Human Growth Hormone.
-- Help I'm stuck in a cupboard
-- Calgary Academy staff are known worldwide for their great IPPs...that and consuming almost 2x the amount of alcohol of the average sailor
-- 1 out of 3 teachers will lie on their IPPs to get a bigger bonus...so look to your left and right...one of you...shame
-- Most people forget to do the M in SMART goals, that and their left sock...coincidence??
-- Today only 2 for 1 deal on Huckleberry Pecan Marmalade, and tell them Lily sent you for a free melon baller
-- Little known fact, the movie Titanic was based on a 7th grader's IPP in Delaware...or was it Weekend at Bernies...ahhh wikipedia...so factual
-- If you put all the ipps in a row, it would go around the world 573 times...on a unrelated note...the rainforest is down  5%
-- IPP goals come true 45% more often when a child puts it under their pillow and wishes it to come true or is it hard work/dedication, nope lets go with wishes
-- If you're here working on ipps...WHOS WATCHING THE KIDS!!
-- If any of your IPP goals involve 'pees' or 'poops' less...maybe IPPs shouldn't be a priority
-- Have you been told lately you make such a difference, even if you don't always see it and look at you...did someone say teacher or runway model
-- Without someone like you there wouldn't be someone like me...makes you kind of question your whole career path don't it
-- When was the last time you wrote an IPP for yourself...give it a try, it'll make you feel like a kid again.
-- If bored create unattainable goals for the trouble kids, like 'Timmy should persue being a doctor, he really is good at it' even though he gets like 50%...then sit back and wait for the fun
-- If your are having a difficult time coming up with IPPs, come to the back, there'll be a white van...bring $20 (unmarked bills but preferably twoonies) and knock in the theme of the tv show 'Magnum PI'"

 ### Individual Program Plan - Goals
 ![Individual Program Plan - Goals](https://github.com/jaysait/CA-Student-Info-System/blob/master/Individual-program-plan-goals.png)